MTD to close manufacturing facility in Leitchfield

 The outdoor power equipment firm said the Leitchfield facility employs about 295 people.
-The facility currently manufactures component and aftermarket parts used to supply the company’s assembly facilities.
+The facility currently manufactures components and aftermarket parts used to supply the company’s assembly facilities.

 In a press release Thursday, MTD Senior Vice President of Human Resources Craig Dukes said the company is grateful for the hard work and dedication of its Leitchfield employees.